nighthawkcoders/teacher_portfolio/_posts/2023-11-13-CSSE-tri2-oop.md

 {% include nav_oop.html %}

-## OOP Conversion
+## OOP Conversion Outline

+Teams will be a maximum size of 3 people.
 The objective of this project is to covert functionalities of "Imperative Style" Mario Game to "Object Oriented Programming" paradigm.
+Expectation is we will work on this, have tech talks, and complete activy in week 15.

-The hierarchy is designed to promote reusability, encapsulation, and a clear separation of entities.
-The GameEnv manages the overall game state, GameObject provides a common base for various game entities, and GameLevel holds level-specific assets and elements.
-The GameStateManager handles the transition between different game states.
+The OOP hierarchy show below is designed to promote reusability, encapsulation, and a clear separation of entities.

+- GameEnv manages the overall game state
+- GameObject provides a common base for various game entities
+- GameLevel holds level-specific assets and elements
+- GameStateManager handles the transition between different game states.

 ```text
 GameEnv